fr33n0w/rBrowser/README.md

 - If disconnected, verify that the python script is running
 - Verify your RNS config carefully before running the script
 - Check critical logs in terminal, logs are shown from the Reticulum instance log into the script terminal.

+** Common Errors:**:

-- ** On Error: **: Failed to initialize: Attempt to reinitialise Reticulum, when it was already running , make sure to close other running reticulum process or instance
+- Failed to initialize: Attempt to reinitialise Reticulum when it was already running: make sure to close other running reticulum process or instances
+- Reticulum error logs in terminal: check your Reticulum settings and interfaces configuration in /youruser/.reticulum/config file.

 -----